att-comdev/armada/docs/source/commands/apply.rst

 If you remove ``armada/Charts/v1`` from the ``armada/ChartGroups/v1`` in the armada manifest and exectute an ``armada apply`` with the  ``--enable-chart-cleanup`` flag.
-Armada will remove undefiend releases with the armada manifest's ``release_prefix`` keyword.
+Armada will remove undefined releases with the armada manifest's ``release_prefix`` keyword.